philmon4/linuxretrobasic/README.md

 ==========
 My primary goal is to transform robinhedwards' great work into a standalone STM32 micro, "RetroStyle STM32".
 I've always wanted to recreate something that gave the 'instant' power up response like the 80's micros.

+*NB This is a non-working repo right now.
+The first step to get a Linux version of the BASIC interpreter up and running should be available in the next week or so.*

 Stages
 ------
 1: convert files to .c, because that's what they are.